• Skip to primary navigation

 Pondicherry is easy to explore on foot, visit the Joubert market in the Tamil quarter, also the churches and temples.
 There is a large public beach and esplanade with a Gandhi statue.

 Stay at Palais de Mahe in the French quarter or Maison Perumal a small heritage property, both run by the excellent CGH earth Group, located in the Tamil quarter.
+2 nights with breakfast.

 Day 2